Polly Devlin

-Polly Devlin OBE (born 1944) is a writer and Irish broadcaster.
+Polly Devlin OBE (born 1944) is a Northern Irish writer and broadcaster.

 Biography

 She was born in Ardboe, County Tyrone, Northern Ireland, then a remote area without telephones or electricity.
 She left for London after winning the Vogue magazine Talent competition, working there as Features Editor.

 She also wrote a column for the New Statesman and she had her own page in the Evening Standard a year later.
 She moved to Manhattan in 1967 becoming a features editor and writer for Diana Vreeland on American Vogue.
 She reviewed theatre and film and interviewed Barbra Streisand, Janis Joplin, John Lennon, John Osborne, Bob Dylan and Andy Warhol among many others.
 When she moved back to England, she attended the National Film School for four years and directed a one-hour documentary The Daisy Chain.
 She also wrote for The Observer, The Sunday Times, Vogue, and many other newspapers and magazines.

 She has been a Booker Prize judge (1984), Irish Times Literary Award judge (1994), Pushkin Prize judge (1998) and was awarded the OBE for Services to Literature in the 1992 Birthday Honours.